EdgeApp/edge-docs/source/index.html.md

 })
 ```

 Get the maximum amount spendable from this wallet given the parameters of an [ABCSpendInfo](#abcspendinfo) object.
 The [ABCSpendInfo.spendTargets](#abcspendtarget) amountSatoshi values are ignored when calculating the max spendable amount.
+This only ever returns the max spendable of the primary currency of the wallet.
+Any meta-tokens of the wallet will always have a max spendable equal to the number of meta-tokens in the wallet determined by [getBalance](#getbalance).

 ### parseUri